 The first session assesses your consumption patterns and reviews the negative consequences that one can encounter from excessive drinking.
 The student is provided with personalized feedback and goals are set to reduce future risks associated with alcohol use.
 These goals are reviewed and possibly revised in the second meeting as guided feedback is provided and the student creates a long-term plan on ways to make changes in drinking patterns and to reduce the negative consequences associated with alcohol use.

-STAR Central is the Office of Support, Training, Advocacy, & Resources on Sexual Assault and Relationship Violence coordinated through the Department of Wellness and Health Promotion at the Pat Walker Health Center.
-STAR Central serves the University community through education programs, professional consultations, and victim advocacy services.
+SRVC is the Sexual Assault and Relationship Violence Center on the University of Arkansas campus.
+SRVC serves the University community through education programs, professional consultations, and victim advocacy services.

 Full Circle Food Pantry is a student led emergency food assistance program that distributes a three day supply of food to all members of a household provided at least one person has a University of Arkansas ID number.
 As well as personal hygiene items, cleaning supplies, and fresh produce.

 The pantry also provide services in an effort to reach more clients with a long term solution to food insecurity such as helping clients apply for SNAP applications and find other local resources.